pmatias/arundeckrun/README.rst

-RundeckRun
+arundeckrun
 ==========

 **READ FIRST**
-    If you're new to RundeckRun and are interacting with newer versions of Rundeck (>=2.1.3), you should consider using the `command line tools included with Rundeck
+    If you're new to arundeckrun and are interacting with newer versions of Rundeck (>=2.1.3), you should consider using the `command line tools included with Rundeck
-    <http://rundeck.org/docs/man1/index.html>`_ (since at least Rundeck version 2.0.4).
-RundeckRun
+    <http://rundeck.org/docs/man1/index.html>`_ (since at least Rundeck version 2.0.4). arundeckrun
     should work well for the Rundeck API up to version 11 (Rundeck <=2.1.3).
 It currently does not support Rundeck API versions greater than 11 for no other reason the project maintainer not having enough time to put into making the necessary changes.
 Pull requests welcome!